rojinnew/cxr/README.md

 @Author: Rojin Aliehyaei

-Go inside the unzipped folder (Rojin_Aliehyaei_project_webpage_code) and type following command in terminal:
+Go inside the the Downloaded folder and type following command in terminal:

 If you use python 2 type:

 python -m SimpleHTTPServer 8000